Product Marketing vs. Product Management: Definition and Responsibilities

 - Curating the product’s market positioning: Your product’s market positioning is how your audience perceives your brand.
 In other words, what do they think of when your product/brand pops into their mind?
 The product marketer, based on the latest updates to the product, decides the best way to position your product.

 - Interacting with the target audience: Blog articles, social media posts, and videos are some of the ways in which product marketing interacts with your target audience.
+In this step, product marketers can utilize resources like free AE templates for your videos to create engaging content.
 It helps understand the general consensus toward your product while improving brand engagement.
 This step allows product marketers to refine their messaging.

 - Defining the value proposition: After collecting the relevant data in the previous step, it's time to create promotional content that explains the features, functionalities, and benefits of your product to your target audience.
 The objective of promotional messaging is to invoke emotions in your readers that motivate them to purchase or try your product.